tranSMART-Foundation/transmart/functional_tests/README.md

   - prelim (only once for new target folder): mvn site
   - then: mvn surefire-report:report -Pfirefox
   - or, for one test: mvn surefire-report:report -Pfirefox -Dtest=LoginTests
+-When tests fail, check target/surefire-reports/(testname).txt
+  - this file has the detailed message from the failed test -To run against a particular server
+  - mvn -Dgeb.env=firefoxoracle
+  - options defined in GebConfig.groovy: browser and baseUrl for specific environment
+  - may also need to modify AUTOLOGIN_ENABLED in Constants.groovy

 To run "headless" one can use the non-graphics x-windows 'displays'.
 For example see runtest.sh in this directory.